 Students attending Berklee will be required to agree during registration to pay tuition and fees at the beginning of every semester enrolled.
 If full payment has not been made or an approved payment plan not set up the student will be subject to the collection process.

 What charges contribute to the balance on my account?

 Besides the registration cost for a degree or diploma program, along with fees associated with registration, additional charges can result from additional courses taken, health insurance coverage, late payment and check-in fees, returned check and wire transfer fees, housing, pending aid/scholarships not received, and penalties from withdrawals.

 How will I know if I have a balance on my account?

 Students should check their online accounts periodically to ensure there have not been additional charges incurred.
-This can be done at my.berklee.edu under My Finances.
+This can be done at my.berklee.edu (Berklee College of Music students) or Self-Service (Boston Conservatory at Berklee students).
 After the initial billing for each semester, an email notification is sent to all students who incurred charges and still have a remaining balance halfway through the semester.
 A notification of this will also be mailed to the current address on the account.

 What should I do if I do not understand why I have a balance or disagree with the charges?